5 concrete rules for writing clear and effective instructions (with examples)

 Use precise language

+Be specific about exactly what the reader will need to do.
 “Process the batch” is not clear.
-“Click on the Process button” is clear.
+“Click the Process button” is clear.

 “Go to…” can be vague.
 When we’re speaking, “Go to” means different things in different circumstances.
-For example, it could mean “Walk to…”, “Move the mouse to…” or “Navigate to this webpage”.
-"Go to" when used to point to a website—such as, "Go to www.middlestone.ltd"—would be acceptable, but be wary of other instances.
+For example, it could mean “Walk to…”, “Move the mouse to…”, “Navigate to this webpage” or even "Remember a time when…".
+In your written instructions, it may be acceptable to use "Go to" when used to point to a website—such as, "Go to www.middlestone.co.uk"—but be wary of other instances.
+Think if another word would be clearer.

 Avoid starting instructions with “Choose…”.
 Making a choice does not necessarily result in action.
 We need the reader to take action.
-So instead, say, “Select”, “Tick” or whatever action is required to indicate that choice.
+So instead, say, “Select from the dropdown”, “Tick” or whatever action is required to indicate that choice.

 But don't be overly prescriptive